-After initial recognition, intangible assets other than those with indefinite useful lives are amortized over their respective estimated useful lives, and measured at cost less accumulated amortization and impairment losses.
+After initial recognition, intangible assets other than goodwill and those with indefinite useful lives are amortized over their respective estimated useful lives, and measured at cost less accumulated amortization and impairment losses.

 Intangible assets are amortized from the date when they are available for use.
 The intangible assets, other than those with indefinite useful lives and those that are not available for use, are amortized on a straight-line basis over their estimated useful lives.
+Goodwill is not amortized.